rossta/montrose-select/README.md

 # montrose-select

-A javascript menu for selecting event recurrence.
+A javascript menu for setting event recurrence, like Google Calendar events

-Integrates with the [`montrose`](https://github.com/rossta/montrose) ruby gem through the [`montrose-rails`](https://github.com/rossta/montrose-rails) Rails engine for handling event recurrences on the backend.
+Built to integrate with the [`montrose`](https://github.com/rossta/montrose) ruby gem through the [`montrose-rails`](https://github.com/rossta/montrose-rails) Rails engine for handling event recurrences on the backend.
+Flexible enough to be used in other contexts.

 ![](screenshot.png)